ahmedsobhygawesh/E-learning/README.md

 http://localhost:8082/h2-console
 with configuration data inside application.properties file

-#there are logs using @Slf4j from lombok but not in all methods
+#there are logs using @Slf4j from lombok

 #Note